RichDowney/CS-327-Projects/README.md

 # CS-327-Projects
-This if for class projects
+This is for class projects